Home > Sunglasses

 Wearing the Smith Wander women's sunglasses on an overcast day at the beach in Hawaii

 There are lots of options when it comes to lens tint and color.
-The Chromapop Brown polarized lens of the Smith Wander are a highly versatile option that works well in conditions ranging from bright and sunny to overcast; (photo/Rebecca Parsons)
+The Chromapop Brown polarized lens of the Smith Wander is a highly versatile option that works well in conditions ranging from bright and sunny to overcast; (photo/Rebecca Parsons)

 Gray/Black